Where do the park's animals come from?

 Can I adopt an animal?

 Even though some young wild animals may appear cute and cuddly, their attitude towards humans will usually change when they mature.
 They may also transmit disease, so we do not recommend wildlife as "pets".
 It is the animal who will ultimately suffer.
-The Department of Natural Resources only issues Captive Wildlife Permits under special circumstances.
+The Department of Lands and Forestry only issues Captive Wildlife Permits under special circumstances.